AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

     RESETRGB
 ```

-## My Pause/Resume Macros (For Runouts, Filament Swaps, and Manual Pauses)
+# My Pause/Resume Macros (For Runouts, Filament Swaps, and Manual Pauses)

 You need `[pause_resume]` specified in your config to be able to use these.

-This macro set has a few features:
+This macro set's features:

 - Moves the toolhead (z hops) up by 10mm, then moves the toolhead to the front for easy loading/unloading.
     - Will not z hop if this exceeds your max Z position.
 - Has protections to not allow you to automatically hit pause or resume twice.